 - Waste Management

-For those nurses outside of the US, Health Care Without Harm also has regional programs in Latin America, Asia, and Europe and there is also Green and Global Healthy Hospitals).
+For those nurses outside of the US, Health Care Without Harm also has regional programs in Latin America, Asia, and Europe, and Green and Global Healthy Hospitals also provides global perspectives.

 Pharmaceutical Waste is Tricky!